nathanwoulfe/Plumber-2/.github/ISSUE_TEMPLATE/bug_report.md

 **Plumber version**
 Which version of Plumber does the bug occur in?

+**Licensed version?**
+While buying a license does not buy support, bugs and feature requests from licensed users will be prioritised

 **Additional context**
 Add any other context about the problem here.